 CRISPR/Cas9 for Gene Knockout

-CRISPRs (clustered regularly interspaced short palindromic repeats) are DNA loci containing short repetitions of base sequences that are present within prokaryotes and function as a primitive immune system, cleaving foreign DNA (from invading viruses).
-CRISPRs have now been used as gene editing tools in mammalian systems.
-When paired with the Cas9 nuclease, CRISPRs can cleave genomic DNA in a site-specific manner, thus knocking out gene expression.
-Guide RNAs (gRNA or sgRNA) are designed to a specific genomic sequence, thus directing Cas9 to knockout the gene.
+CRISPRs (Clustered Regularly Interspaced Short Palindromic Repeats) are DNA loci containing short repetitions of base sequences that are present within prokaryotes and function as a primitive immune system, cleaving foreign DNA (from invading viruses).
+The CRISPR system has been used as a gene editing tool in mammalian systems.
+When paired with the Cas9 nuclease, genomic DNA is cleaved in a site-specific manner and thus gene expression knocked out.
+Guide RNAs (gRNA or sgRNA) are designed to a specific genomic sequence, thus directing Cas9 to knock out the gene.

 sgRNAs and Cas9 can be cloned into plasmids and then introduced into mammalian cells by transfection.
 For permanent expression (and hence permanent knockout), sgRNAs and Cas9 can be cloned into lentiviral vectors, packaged into viral particles, and transduced into target cells.
 Both the sgRNA and Cas9 are stably integrated into the host cell genome, and can be passed along to daughter cells when the cells divide.
 This provides for permanent expression of shRNA and Cas9, thus permanently knocking out target gene expression.

-The rate and level of knockout using CRISPR Cas9 is dependent upon the level of expression of Cas9.
+The rate and level of knockout is dependent upon the level of expression of Cas9.
 Cas9 levels can vary depending upon: